 Dyslexia friendly multi sensory learning, kids ages 4-8+

-By hearing, seeing, moving, the dyslexic child is using all their senses to take in new information.
-A dyslexic child may find they learn better by using a certain sense. ย They may learn better by touch, for example by making a clay model of a word they are struggling to spell.
+A dyslexic child may find that they learn better by using a particular sense.
+For example, they may enjoy using touch, such as making a clay model of a word they struggle to spell.

 Multi-Sensory Learning Card